Tackling Ethical Issues | 8/17

 Virtual ClassNumber of Seats Available: 25

 Tackling Ethical Issues gives participants the information, tools, and practice they need to make the best decisions in the workplace—for themselves, their companies, and their customers.
-Employees will feel empowered to discern which is the more take the ethical path and to be able to explain their reasoning and choice of steps to corrective action. accountable to others for these decisions.
+Employees will feel empowered to discern which is the more ethical path and be able to explain their reasoning and choice of steps to corrective action.

 - Recognize unethical behavior

 - Manage ethical dilemmas where there is not a clear answer

 - Demonstrate respect and take responsibility to drive results

 Our live, instructor-led classes are designed for, and rely on, active participation to ensure a quality learning experience.
 Because of this, these sessions will not be paused and will not be recorded for future use or reference.